nickvac642/PythonNeuralNet/README.md

 - **Activation**: Sigmoid for non‑linearity, outputs in [0, 1]
 - **Outputs**: Multi‑class probabilities (one output neuron per class)

+Tip: For the step‑by‑step math (forward pass, softmax+cross‑entropy, backprop, calibration), see `foundational_brain/BEHIND_THE_SCENES.md`.

 ### Forward Propagation (prediction)

 1. For each layer, compute neuron activation: weighted_sum(inputs) + bias